Nektarios1667/Quest/README.md

     - `[` and `]` or `Mouse Wheel` to change the selected tile, biome, or decal.
     - `Ctrl + O` to open a level.
     - `Ctrl + F` to flood fill the current tile, biome, or decal.
-    - `Ctrl + S` to export the current level.
+    - `Ctrl + W` to set the spawn to the selected tile.
     - `Ctrl + N` to make a new NPC.
     - `Ctrl + Shift + L` to delete an NPC.
     - `Ctrl + L` to create a new Loot.
     - `Ctrl + Shift + L` to delete a Loot.
     - `Ctrl + D` to create a new Decal.
     - `Ctrl + Shift + D` to delete a Decal.
+    - `Ctrl + S` to save the current level.
-    - `Ctrl + S` to set the level spawn to the mouse position.
+    - `Ctrl + Shift + S` to save the current level by opening the file selector dialog.
     - `Ctrl + T` to set the level tint.
     - `Ctrl + G` to generate a new level.
     - `Ctrl + R` to resave the level.
 This will not write any current changes to disk.